mmikosu/osu-lutris/README.md

 I recommend you use pipewire to eliminate audio latency (and to just get rid of pulseaudio ew)

 ## Manual installation

-I'm not writing this portion of the README right now.
-Check back some other time.